qqaatw/pytorch-realm-orqa/README.md

 ## Finetune (Experimental)

 The default finetuning dataset is **NaturalQuestions(NQ)**.
-To laod your custom dataset, please change the loading function in `data.py`.
+To load your custom dataset, please change the loading function in `data.py`.

 Training: